Suggest a Songfact / Artistfact

 This song is about how time can slip by, but many people do not realize it until it is too late.
 Roger Waters got the idea when he realized he was no longer preparing for anything in life, but was right in the middle of it.
 He had just turned 28.

 When the band came up with the concept for the album, the idea was to explore the pressures of life throughout the songs.
 This song takes on the topic of mortality.

-This was the only song on Dark Side Of The Moon that all four members received a writing credit for.
+This was the only song on Dark Side of the Moon on which all four members received a writing credit.

-On their 1973 tour, they played this just after a 4-foot model plane was released from the back of the venue, crashing into the stage and exploding.
+On their 1973 tour, Pink Floyd played this just after a 4-foot model plane was released from the back of the venue, crashing into the stage and exploding.
 Floyd always used lots of visual effects at their shows, and had the money to make them very elaborate on this tour.

 The band played this live long before it was released.
 They played the whole album in February 1972 at the Rainbow Theater in London, over a year before it came out.

 This contains a reprise back to the rhythm of "Breathe

 ," which appears two songs earlier on Dark Side of the Moon

 At the time of recording only a few tom-tom drums were available for the intro.
 To get the right mix and sound, the band had to tune each drum after hitting it, record it, and then blend and mix into a finalized percussion track.
 This was a time intensive process.

 was certified 15x Platinum, meaning it had sold more than 15,000,000 copies.
 In 2003, the album was re-released on vinyl and has sold steadily in that format.